 Click on this link to view a complete Curriculum Vitae for Dr. Truxal.

-Dr. Fung began practicing at Sound Retina in April 2015 and is currently accepting new patients.
+Dr. Banda will begin practicing at Sound Retina in August 2019 and is currently accepting new patients.

 Sandra Chern, MD

 Dr. Chern began practicing at Sound Retina in August of 2018 and is currently accepting new patients.

 Dr. Chern received her Medical Degree with honors from Jefferson Medical College in Philadelphia, PA.
 She served as an intern in Internal Medicine at the Hospital of the University of Pennsylvania.
 She completed her Ophthalmology Residency at Indiana University School of Medicine where she served as Chief Resident.
 She completed her Vitreoretinal Surgery fellowship at the Massachusetts Eye and Ear Infirmary of Harvard Medical School in 1995.